Black men in D.C. are expected to die 17 years earlier than White men. Here’s why.

 “Different sources of healthcare coverage reflect unequal socioeconomic conditions for blacks and whites in Washington D.C.,” the authors wrote, “and they are likely indicative of differential access to the highest standards of care.”

 Mingle recently moved to Ward 4.
 He said he now has “just about everything” at his fingertips.
-When asked about the inequities in the District, he said he didn’t know why things were the way they are.
-“I just improvised when I was there and now I have things at ease,” Mingle said.
+When asked about the inequities in the District, he said he did not know why things were the way they are.
+“I was just improvised when I was there, and now I have things at ease,” Mingle said.

 “As far as segregation and all, you can feel it,” Mingle said.
 “You can always sense it.
 I sensed it all my life.”